Hans Reichenbach: Academic career

-In 1926, with the help of Albert Einstein, Max Planck and Max von Laue, Reichenbach became assistant professor in the physics department of the University of Berlin.
+In 1926, with the help of Albert Einstein, Max Planck and Max von Laue, Reichenbach became assistant professor in the physics department of the Friedrich Wilhelm University of Berlin.
 He gained notice for his methods of teaching, as he was easily approached and his courses were open to discussion and debate.
 This was highly unusual at the time, although the practice is nowadays a common one.

 In 1928, Reichenbach founded the so-called "Berlin Circle" (Die Gesellschaft für empirische Philosophie; Society for Empirical Philosophy).
 Among its members were Carl Gustav Hempel, Richard von Mises, David Hilbert and Kurt Grelling.
 The Vienna Circle manifesto lists 30 of Reichenbach's publications in a bibliography of closely related authors.
 In 1930 he and Rudolf Carnap began editing the journal Erkenntnis.

-When Adolf Hitler became Chancellor of Germany in 1933, Reichenbach was immediately dismissed from his appointment at the University of Berlin under the government's so called "Race Laws" due to his Jewish ancestry.
+When Adolf Hitler became Chancellor of Germany in 1933, Reichenbach was immediately dismissed from his appointment at the Friedrich Wilhelm University of Berlin under the government's so called "Race Laws" due to his Jewish ancestry.
 Reichenbach himself did not practise Judaism, and his mother was a German Protestant, but he nevertheless suffered problems.
 He thereupon emigrated to Turkey, where he headed the department of philosophy at Istanbul University.
 He introduced interdisciplinary seminars and courses on scientific subjects, and in 1935 he published The Theory of Probability.

 In 1938, with the help of Charles W. Morris, Reichenbach moved to the United States to take up a professorship at the University of California, Los Angeles in its Philosophy Department.
 Reichenbach helped establish UCLA as a leading philosophy department in the United States in the post-war period.
 Carl Hempel, Hilary Putnam, and Wesley Salmon were perhaps his most prominent students.
 During his time there, he published several of his most notable books, including Philosophic Foundations of Quantum Mechanics in 1944, Elements of Symbolic Logic in 1947, and The Rise of Scientific Philosophy (his most popular book) in 1951.

 Reichenbach died unexpectedly of a heart attack on April 9, 1953.
 He was living in Los Angeles at the time, and had been working on problems in the philosophy of time and on the nature of scientific laws.
 As part of this he proposed a three part model of time in language, involving speech time, event time and — critically — reference time, which has been used by linguists since for describing tenses.
 This work resulted in two books published posthumously: The Direction of Time and Nomological Statements and Admissible Operations.